Matthias-Panis/Freaky-Frikkers/TOS-Fulladmin.md

 ### 5-2 Ban appeals

-The person that banned the victim will be the deciding factor in a unban.
+SlumpinPotato and other admininputs will be the deciding factor in a unban.
 Rage bans handed out will probably get unbanned by me whenever i check the ban list.
 The ban appeals is also what usually keeps all of you entertained so yes have fun.

 **In case of an actual cheater**